Newcastle University: Institutes

+Economics Department

+As early as the 1900/1 academic year, there was teaching in economics (political economy, as it was then known) at Newcastle, making Economics the oldest department in what would only much later become the Business School.
+The Economics Department is currently headed by the Sir David Dale Chair.
+Among the eminent economists having served in the Department (both as holders of the Sir David Dale Chair) are Harry Mainwaring Hallsworth and Stanley Dennison.

 Business School

+Like its peers in the north of England, such as the business schools of University of Bradford and Manchester Metropolitan University, Newcastle University Business School is a triple accredited business school, with accreditation by the three major accreditation bodies: AACSB, AMBA and EQUIS.

 In 2002, Newcastle University Business School established the Business Accounting and Finance or 'Flying Start' degree in association with the ICAEW and PricewaterhouseCoopers.
 The course offers an accelerated route towards the ACA Chartered Accountancy qualification and is the Business School's Flagship programme.
-Its success has since resulted in Lancaster University and Ernst & Young collaborating to establish a competing degree programme in 2005.

-In 2011 the Business School opened their new building built on the former Scottish and Newcastle brewery site next to St James' Park.
+In 2011 the business school opened their new building built on the former Scottish and Newcastle brewery site next to St James' Park.
 This building was officially opened on 19 March 2012 by Lord Burns.

+The business school operated a central London campus from 2014 to 2021, in partnership with INTO University Partnerships until 2020.

 Medical School

 The BMC Medicine journal reported in 2008 that medical graduates from Oxford, Cambridge and Newcastle performed better in postgraduate tests than any other medical school in the UK.

 In 2008 the Medical School announced that they were expanding their campus to Malaysia.

 The Royal Victoria Infirmary has always had close links with the Faculty of Medical Sciences as a major teaching hospital.